 With the help of Lutheran Social Services and the Department of Child and Family Services, Juan came to a foster family in Worcester and began school.
 Adjusting to American ways has not been easy, and his first adjustment was learning to read, write and speak in English.
 That perseverance and hard work is paying off.
 With the guidance of MassEdCO's Educational Talent Search program, he is taking advanced placement and honors classes as well as a college-level course in preparation for higher education.

-Realizing how fortunate he has been and wanting to give back to the community, Juan has volunteered by serving meals to the homeless through his church and helping five days a week in the summer caring for 50 children in a day program.
+Realizing how fortunate he has been and wanting to give back to the community, Juan has volunteered by serving meals to the homeless through his church and helping five days a week at a summer program that cares for 50 children each day.
 He looks on those experiences as learning opportunities.

 Juan Mederos Velaszquez is well on his way to reaching his goal of becoming a police officer!